Table of Contents

 I have questions, issues, or proposals

-Opening a GitHub issue is the preferred way of communicating, discussing features, and solving problems.
+Opening a GitHub issue is the preferred method for communication and problem resolution.